 About the FLASH Center

-Explosions.
-Other recent projects funded by the NSF include:
+Other recent and past projects include:

-Petascale Algorithms for Multi-body Fluid-structure Interactions in
+Explosions, funded by NSF; Petascale Algorithms for Multi-body Fluid-structure Interactions in

 Viscous Incompressible Flow, funded by the PetaApps Program in the

-Office of Cyberinfrastructure, and Developing an Implicit Solver on a
+Office of Cyberinfrastructure; and Developing an Implicit Solver on a

 Parallel Block-Structured Adaptive Mesh Grid for FLASH, funded by the